 Our subsequent research into the underlying mechanism of this effect suggests that these drugs act by increasing competition between mitochondria for scarce resources.
 Mitochondria import the majority of their proteins.
 When this protein supply is constrained, undamaged mitochondria are able to out-compete the damaged mitochondria and this gives them a replicative advantage.

 SB002 is a molecule discovered by Shift Bioscience to be particularly effective in promoting this greater level of mitochondrial competition inside the cell.
 We have demonstrated that SB002 can be used to reduce the proportion of damaged mitochondria sourced from an individual with Parkinson’s disease, resulting in an increase in oxygen consumption.

 Mice engineered to elevate the rate of damage accumulation in their mitochondrial genomes (POLG mice) exhibit accelerated aging.
 Recently we have demonstrated that SB002 can slow the progression of visible signs of aging in POLG mice.
 During treatment with the drug, internal aging markers (heart hypertrophy, elevated glucose) are reduced.

-We will minimize costs and timescales for clinical development of Shift drugs by first targeting the orphan disease MELAS, which is caused by inherited mitochondrial dysfunction.
+We will minimize costs and timescales for clinical development of this family of drug molecules by first targeting the orphan disease MELAS, which is caused by inherited mitochondrial dysfunction.
 A clinical trial for MELAS requires fewer participants due to the rarity of the disease and the larger degree of unmet clinical need.
 Drug efficacy is easier to demonstrate due to clearer biological/clinical endpoints.

 In U2OS cells (human cancer cells) mitochondria (red) form extensive, interconnected networks.
 Nuclei are stained blue and cells are transfected with GFP (green).